 The Suggested Pages table generates recommended rules based on URLs from your event data.
 Use this feature to accept or delete the recommended rules to tag the pages that your visitors have seen in the last five days.

-The Suggested Pages table is populated based on recent events over the last five days.
+The Suggested Pages table is populated based on recent events over the last five days from both public and staging environments.
 It shows the following:

 - A suggested Page Name.

 - The Include Rules that define what URLs would be included in each suggested Page.

 - Up to five Sample URLs that are captured by the rule for the suggested Page.